 From the Rejection reason drop-down menu, select the rejection reason that will be assigned to the prospect who answers with the specified response.

 You may wish to create a new Tag or Rejection Reason for Auto-Rejected prospect to make it easier to identify prospects who are automatically rejected.
 To learn how to create a custom rejection reason, click here.

-Optionally, you can also send a rejection email to the prospect using a rejection email template.
-To send a rejection email, check the box next to Send email.
+When configuring a new rule, you can choose to automatically send a rejection email to the prospect using a rejection email template.
+To set up a rule to send a rejection email, check the Send email box.

 From the additional fields, select an Email Template to send, when the email should be sent, and the timezone.
 To learn more about customizing email templates, click here.